nemac/nfwf_crest_api/README.md

 - If you're using pyenv on Linux or macOS, you can use the [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv#pyenv-virtualenv) pyenv plugin.

-- Python's built-in module [venv](https://docs.python.org/3/library/venv.html).
-If you're using pyenv you will want to run `pyenv global 3.8.2` before setting up your virtualenv.
+- Python 3's built-in module [venv](https://docs.python.org/3/library/venv.html).

-- There's also the classic [virtualenv](https://virtualenv.pypa.io/en/latest/) library.
+- There's always the classic [virtualenv](https://virtualenv.pypa.io/en/latest/) library.
 If you go this route you might want to check out the popular tool [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/stable/).

 ### Install dependencies